mynhardtburger/should-i-shovel/readme.md

 - [ ] Setup auto data refresh schedule
 - [ ] Implement graphs for all weather variables in front end
     - [ ] Text verbage of should I shovel?
 No, likely & when
-    - [ ] Highlight timeband during which shoveling is likely necessary "shovel time"
+    - [x] Highlight timeband during which shoveling is likely necessary "shovel time"
-    - [ ] Create API endpoint to provide list of time indices where shoveling is likely -> shovel time.
+    - [x] Added shoveltime flag to data set which API makes available
     - [x] Graph labels/colors/legends are correct
     - [x] Graphs updates with data
 - [x] Implement map in front end